saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 #### Accepted File Types

-App Storage recognizes certain file types for different platforms and generic use cases.
-Here are the accepted file types:
+File Storage recognizes certain file types for different platforms.
+Here are the accepted file types for the mobile app testing scenarios:

 **Android Apps (APK):** .apk files are recognized as Android apps.